trinodb/trino/docs/src/main/sphinx/client/jdbc.md

 classpath, you'll typically need to restart your application in order to recognize the new driver.
 Then, depending on your application, you may need to manually register and configure the driver.

-The CLI uses the HTTP protocol and the
-{doc}`Trino client REST API </develop/client-protocol>` to communicate with Trino.

 ## Registering and configuring the driver